manningyoung/UQcRPA/README.md

 ## Quick start guide
 The package is run from the `main` script.
 In this file, specify the following:
 * `datadir`: Location of the input data (described below).
 Defaults to the UQcRPA directory.
+* `seedname`: The same seedname used for wannier90 calculations.
 * `wann_bands`: Band indices corresponding to the active subspace (Wannier bands).
 * `iband`, `jband`: The matrix element U_{iband, jband} to be calculated.